 Some Rules

-• We love to see multiple tweets from the same accounts and we definitely encourage them but please do not flood the hashtag.
+- We love to see multiple posts from the same accounts and we definitely encourage them but please do not flood the hashtag.

-• The hashtag is about literature.
-The hosts are writers and we understand how important it is to get your work out there but we would like to ask not to use #BookWormSat to promote your own work.
+- The hashtag is about literature.
+The hosts are writers, and we understand how important it is to get your work out there.
+However, we kindly ask that you avoid using #BookWormSat to promote your own work.

-• And as J.M.
+- And finally, as J.M.
 Barrie would have said: always try to be a little kinder than is necessary.

 Hosts & Hours